GonzaloAllenPerez444/Repleet-Front-End-Public/README.md

 # Tech Stack and Architecture Details
-The front end of Repleet uses Vite as a build tool, Typescript React and TailwindCSS for the front end components, and vercel for deployment.
+The front end of Repleet uses Vite as a build tool, Typescript React and TailwindCSS for the front end components, and Vercel for deployment.